tildearrow/furnace/doc/1-intro/glossary.md

 **PCM**: pulse code modulation. a stream of data that represents sound as a rapid sequence of amplitudes.
 - CD tracks and .WAV files are PCM.
+- .FLAC files are compressed PCM that must be converted to .WAV outside Furnace before use.
-- .OGG and .MP3 are compressed differently from PCM. they must be converted to .WAV outside Furnace before they can be used as samples.
+- .OGG and .MP3 are compressed differently from PCM. they must also be converted to .WAV before use.

 **period**: the length of a repeating waveform. as frequency rises, the period shortens.

+**periodic noise**: an approximation of random noise generated algorithmically.
+- the period is the number of values generated until the algorithm repeats itself.

 **phase reset**: to restart a waveform at its initial value.
 - for FM instruments, this restarts the volume envelope also.